20tab/talos/{{cookiecutter.project_dirname}}/README.md

 ### Stages

 {% if cookiecutter.deployment_type == "digitalocean-k8s" %}Base stage will create Kubernetes Cluster{% if cookiecutter.media_storage == "digitalocean-s3" %}, S3 Spaces{% endif %} and Databases Cluster.
-{% endif %}Networking stage will create Ingress, Certificate and Monitoring if enabled.
+{% endif %}Cluster stage will create Ingress, Certificate and Monitoring if enabled.
 Environment stage will create the other resource for each of it.

 Value  | Description
 ------------- | -------------
 {% if cookiecutter.deployment_type == "digitalocean-k8s" %}C`base` | Base stage will create Kubernetes Cluster{% if cookiecutter.media_storage == "digitalocean-s3" %}, S3 Spaces{% endif %} and Databases Cluster
-{% endif %}`cluster` | Networking stage will create Ingress, Certificate and Monitoring if enabled.
+{% endif %}`cluster` | Cluster stage will create Ingress, Certificate and Monitoring if enabled.
 `environment`  | Environment stage will create the other resource for each of it.

 `ENABLED_STAGE` = `{% if cookiecutter.deployment_type == "digitalocean-k8s" %}base, {% endif %}cluster, environment`